 “The 5-in-1 vaccine administered at the age of three months is a combination vaccine, which protects against diphtheria, tetanus, whooping cough and polio and the diseases caused by the Haemophilus influenzae type b (Hib) bacteria, which include meningitis, epiglottitis and sepsis.
 All these are life-threatening diseases which, thanks to vaccination, have virtually been eliminated today.
 Vaccination has also eliminated the Hib diseases in Finland,” says Peltola.

 The pneumococcal vaccine administered to babies at the age of three months provides protection against meningitis, pneumonia, sepsis and otitis media (ear infection).
 Since the vaccine started being administered in 2010, severe pneumococcal diseases caused by the pneumococcal serotypes included in the vaccine have been almost entirely eradicated in young children.

 The chickenpox vaccine, administered at the age of 18 months, prevents chickenpox.
 It is a highly infectious disease and without the vaccine almost everyone would catch it.
 The varicella virus that causes chickenpox remains in the body after the disease and may cause shingles, a disease with painful blisters, in middle age.
 The second dose of the vaccine is given to six-year-olds in the MMRV vaccine.

 “The MMR vaccine, given at the age of one year prevents measles, mumps and rubella, all of which are highly infectious.
 Before the MMR vaccines were started, more than 90 per cent of the population were affected with these diseases, which have since been eradicated from Finland.
-The MMR vaccine, which was introduced to the national vaccination programme for children in 1982, is celebrating its 40th anniversary this year,” says Peltola.
+The MMR vaccine, which was introduced to the national vaccination programme for children in 1982, was celebrating its 40th anniversary last year,” says Peltola.

 Choosing not to vaccinate can risk lives